mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 Keep the effort easy, and keep the route relatively flat.
 No need to be in the bars a ton, but you do want to be in the bars for at least 10 minutes to see how it all feels.

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **83 Minutes** &nbsp; Ride: **34 km**

-First time outside on the TT Bike since [IM Italy]() and it was like old hat.
+First time outside on the TT Bike since [IM Italy](/racereports/2021-ironman-italy-emilia-romagna) and it was like old hat.
 Goal was an easy effort with 10 minutes total in the aero bars and that was more than achieved.
 Did get rained on briefly, so much for my freshly cleaned bike.

 <!---->
 ## FRIDAY APR 1 ☁️